Mesothelioma Only Has One Known Exposure: Asbestos

 Pleural Mesothelioma is a type of cancer caused by inhaling asbestos fibres.
 These fibres get lodged into the protective lining of the lungs, causing mutations in the surrounding cells.
 This type of mesothelioma is the most common.
 Pleural Mesothelioma affects 90% of our clients.
 It is the most common type of mesothelioma and is normally from breathing in asbestos fibres.
 It is possible to have only one exposure to asbestos for pleural mesothelioma.
 It can be caused by a small amount of exposure, but normally is from a great deal of exposure.
 In some cases, a husband working with asbestos everyday for his entire career is never diagnosed with mesothelioma, and his wife who laundered his work clothing is diagnosed.

-The prognosis for pleural mesothelioma depends on the stage of the disease and the patients overall health.
+The prognosis for pleural mesothelioma depends on the stage of the disease and the patient’s overall health.
 Most patients live over 1 year after being diagnosed, but there are people living for years with the disease thanks to different types of treatment.

 Stages of Pleural Mesothelioma

 Immunotherapy is a relatively new type of treatment.
 There has been trials going on for several years to test how well it works for mesothelioma victims.
-Immunotherapy is still considered an experimental treatment for mesothelioma, and is not part of Health Canada’s treatment plan.
+Immunotherapy is still considered an experimental treatment for mesothelioma and is not part of Health Canada’s treatment plan.
 Medical research is getting closer to making it a common reality.

-There are drugs which have helped some people live for years with mesothelioma.
+There are drugs that have helped some people live for years with mesothelioma.
 Immunotherapy is available to mesothelioma patients through clinical trials.
 It has FDA approval for cancer.
-It can enhance the immune system response to mesothelioma, but it has not been able to cure the cancer.
+It can enhance the immune system response to mesothelioma, but it has not been able to cure cancer.
 Research that integrates immunotherapy as part of a multimodal treatment plant to better manage mesothelioma.

 Immunotherapy will likely become an effective treatment option for mesothelioma in the future, especially in combination with other cancer therapies.
-Unfortunately we have heard from several of our clients that immunotherapy has not helped them.
+Unfortunately, we have heard from several of our clients that immunotherapy has not helped them.
 It may be helpful in limited circumstances, but the fact remains it is very expensive and may or may not make life better for the patient.
-In some cases we may want to live longer, but if you are in pain living an extra six months is not always best for you.
+In some cases, we may want to live longer, but if you are in pain living an extra six months is not always best for you.